 Healing and helpful attributes

 It can grow up to 10 feet tall.
-The bark of the shrub is solid and can be used medicinally if needed.
-In Native Indian tribes such as the Cherokee, they found this plant had many healing and helpful attributes.
+The shrub's bark is solid and can be used medicinally if needed.
+Native Indian tribes such as the Cherokee found this plant had many healing and helpful attributes.
 The stems and bark can be peeled like layers.
 They even show different colors on each layer.
 The roots and bark can be used to help treat kidney issues and bladder problems.
-If you make tea from the inner bark, it can help with a child's symptom of vomiting if they are sick.
+If you make tea from the inner bark, it can help with a child's symptoms of vomiting if they are sick.
 When made into a powder, the outer bark can help with swollen muscles, burns on the skin, stomach troubles, and high blood pressure.
 It offers faster relief when the bark is chewed.
-Although moderation is the key, just like any natural remedy, too much of anything can be a bad thing.
+Although moderation is vital, like any natural remedy, too much of anything can be harmful.

 All in all

 All in all, this plant has many attractive attributes.
-In the wild, they are most often found on the edges of woodland roads and streams.
-As well as the hardwood forests, They love to grow in moist places.
-The other common name is known; seven-bark hydrangea because of the appearance of the bark and how it can be used for many things.
+In the wild, they are mostly found on the edges of woodland roads and streams, and the hardwood forests love to grow in moist places.
+The other common name is seven-bark hydrangea because of the appearance of the bark and how it can be used for many things.
 The bark used to be used by Indian tribes to treat people by either making tea, a powder, or by chewing the bark itself.
 It provides a beautiful look to your garden and can be shaped by height or size by trimming.
 The Nine Bark Hydrangea would be a great addition to any garden of any size.